Transurethral Electro Resection of the Prostate (TURP)

 After surgery, you may notice some blood or clots in your urine as the wound starts to heal.
 If your bladder is being irrigated (flushed with water), you may notice that your urine becomes red once the irrigation is stopped.
 Some bleeding is normal.
 It should clear up before you leave the hospital.

 Even though you have no visible incision and may have little pain, you are recovering from surgery.
 Don't try to overdo it getting back into your normal activities.
 Discuss what to expect during recovering with your doctor.
 The following guidelines will help you have a smoother recovery:

 - Avoid straining, especially when moving your bowel.
-Eat a balanced, high fiber diet to prevent constipation.
-If constipation does occur, ask your doctor if you can take a laxative.
+Eat a balanced, high-fiber diet to prevent constipation.
+If constipation occurs, ask your doctor if you can take a laxative.